 ttnn.all_reduce

 All-reduce operation across devices with Sum reduction.
-If cluster axis is specified, the all-reduce is performed along the cluster axis.
+If cluster axis is specified, the all-reduce is performed on tensor shards along the cluster axis, resulting in identical tensor shards across all devices along the cluster axis.
+If it is not specified, then we reduce across all devices in the mesh.
 All-reduce is a collective operation that reduces data from all devices using the Sum operation and returns the result to all devices.

 Returns: